Beenetic-Studios/BeeneticToolkit/docs/MathUtils/MathUtils.Clamp01(decimal).md

 ## MathUtils.Clamp01(decimal) Method

-Clamps a decimal value between 0 and 1.
+Clamps a decimal value to ensure it falls within the range of 0 to 1.

 ```csharp
 public static decimal Clamp01(decimal value);